Azure/azure-powershell/src/DevCenter/DevCenterData.AutoRest/docs/New-AzDevCenterUserDevBox.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`BODY <IDevBox>`: A Dev Box
-  - `PoolName <String>`: The name of the Dev Box pool this machine belongs to.
-  - `[Code <String>]`: An identifier for the error.
-Codes are invariant and are intended to be consumed programmatically.
-  - `[Detail <ICloudErrorBody[]>]`: A list of additional details about the error.
-    - `Code <String>`: An identifier for the error.
-Codes are invariant and are intended to be consumed programmatically.
-    - `Message <String>`: A message describing the error, intended to be suitable for display in a user interface.
-    - `[Detail <ICloudErrorBody[]>]`: A list of additional details about the error.
-    - `[Target <String>]`: The target of the particular error.
-For example, the name of the property in error.
-  - `[LocalAdministrator <LocalAdminStatus?>]`: Indicates whether the owner of the Dev Box is a local administrator.
-  - `[Message <String>]`: A message describing the error, intended to be suitable for display in a user interface.
-  - `[Target <String>]`: The target of the particular error.
-For example, the name of the property in error.

 `INPUTOBJECT <IDevCenterdataIdentity>`: Identity Parameter
   - `[ActionName <String>]`: The name of an action that will take place on a Dev Box.